guybarnahum/isaac-sim-data-generator/examples/Readme.md

 ### **1. RGB Images**

 This is the primary visual output of the simulation.
 Notice how the camera position and the placement and rotation of the assets change in every frame.
+(Notice also that one person is positioned below the surface due to issues with the usdz model and our failure to detect how to place it)

 -   **Location:** `kitti-dataset/Camera/rgb/`
 -   **Format:** `.png`